SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 as described in :ref:`Initialization_AutomaticInitializerInheritance` below.

 :newTerm:`Convenience initializers` are secondary, supporting initializers for a class.
-You can define a convenience initializer to call a designated initializer on the same class with some of the designated initializer's parameters set to default values, or to create an instance of that class for a specific use case or input value type.
+You can define a convenience initializer to call a designated initializer from the same class as the convenience initializer with some of the designated initializer's parameters set to default values.
+You can also define a convenience initializer to create an instance of that class for a specific use case or input value type.

 You do not have to provide convenience initializers if your class does not require them.
 Create convenience initializers whenever a shortcut to a common initialization pattern